Non-LTA coaching qualifications

 Complete any two LTA approved CPD Courses

-This step is only for those coaches who are eligible to apply for an assessment on the 1st4sport Level 3 Certificate in Coaching Tennis.
+This step is only for those coaches who are eligible to apply for an assessment on the Level 3 course.

 You must complete any two approved LTA CPD Courses to ensure that all accredited coaches working in the UK have knowledge of the latest information, products and programmes.

-This step is only for those coaches who are eligible to apply for an assessment on the Level 3 Tennis Coaching Course
+This step is only for those coaches who are eligible to apply for an assessment on the LTA Coach Coaching Course.

-You will need to complete the online coursework of the Level 3 Tennis Coaching Course (hosted on LTA Learn) before you can attend the practical assessment, all of which are arranged by the Coach Development Centre.
+You will need to complete the online coursework of the LTA Coach Coaching Course (hosted on LTA Learn) before you can attend the practical assessment, all of which are arranged by the Coach Development Centre.

 Please note the Assessment is split into two parts (Group and Individual).